IdaFaust/hsro-inf-fpk.github.io/assets/02-vorlesung/slides.md

 .center[![:scale 30%](./img/milka.png)]

-Send your proposals t me by end of this week (Sunday!)!
+Send your proposals to me by end of this week (Sunday!)!
 Voting starts Monday!

 ---